openbmc/openbmc/poky/documentation/ref-manual/resources.rst

 For a general procedure and guidelines on how to use Bugzilla to submit a bug against the Yocto Project, see the following:

+-  The ":doc:`../contributor-guide/report-defect`"
--  The ":ref:`dev-manual/changes:submitting a defect against the yocto project`" section in the Yocto Project Development Tasks Manual.
+   section in the Yocto Project and OpenEmbedded Contributor Guide.

 -  The Yocto Project :yocto_wiki:`Bugzilla wiki page </Bugzilla_Configuration_and_Bug_Tracking>`